 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated March 2, 2021

-While ovarian cysts typically have a negative stigma, they are normal and can be resolved on their own or with minor treatment.
-Although there are multiple interventions that may be put in place to reduce the likelihood of developing this health condition, the following article will cover the relationship between ovarian cysts and hormonal birth control.
+While ovarian cysts typically have a negative stigma, they are normal and can heal on their own or with minor treatment.
+There are multiple interventions that can reduce the likelihood of developing this health condition.
+The following article will cover the relationship between ovarian cysts and hormonal birth control.

 What is an ovarian cyst?

-TLDR: An ovarian cyst is a bubble of fluid that can be found in an ovary (a.k.a the female reproductive organ) or on its surface.
+TL;DR: An ovarian cyst is a bubble of fluid that can be found in or on an ovary (the organ in the female reproductive system that produces eggs).

 What symptoms occur if an ovarian cyst is present?

-A cyst can grow to about a half inch to an inch and may even double the size of the ovary.
-In most cases, the body will reabsorb the fluid from the cyst within a few weeks or months and the individual will not notice any bodily changes.
-However, some cysts may lead to unpleasant symptoms including, but not limited to the following:
+A cyst can grow to around a half-inch to an inch and may even double the size of the ovary.
+In most cases, the body will reabsorb the fluid from the cyst within a few weeks or months, and the individual will not notice any bodily changes.
+However, some cysts may lead to unpleasant symptoms, including, but not limited to: